cerner/ccl-testing/README.md

 * [**jsch-util (2.0.0)**](jsch-util/README.md) - ccl-maven-plugin dependency leveraging JCraft to provide back-end connections for j4ccl-ssh.
 * [**cclunit-archetype (1.5)**](./archetype/ARCHETYPEUSAGE.md) - archetype to generate a skeleton CCL project using the latest plugins.
 * [**cclunit-maven-settings-check-archetype (1.2)**](./archetype/ARCHETYPEUSAGE.md) - archetype to generate a CCL project to check maven settings.

+## Legacy Upgades
-Some significant differences from legacy versions to note:
+Here are some significant differences from legacy versions to note:
-* The artifactId for plugins is now `X-maven-plugin` rather than `maven-X-plugin` to satisfy [maven3 restrictions on plugin naming][plugin-naming].
+* The artifactId for plugins is now `X-maven-plugin` rather than `maven-X-plugin`
+    * This is to satisfy [maven3 restrictions on plugin naming][plugin-naming].
-* Several groupId values changed.
-All components now live below com.cerner.ccl or com.cerner.ftp.
-In particular use com.cerner.ccl.testing not com.cerner.ccltesting.
+* Several groupId values were changed.
+    * All components now live below `com.cerner.ccl` or `com.cerner.ftp`.
-* The [specifyDebugCcl](ccl-maven-plugin/doc/CONFIGURATIONOPTIONS.md#specifyDebugCcl) flag in the ccl-maven-plugin.
+    * In particular use `com.cerner.ccl.testing` not `com.cerner.ccltesting`.
+* To see code coverage, [specifyDebugCcl](ccl-maven-plugin/doc/CONFIGURATIONOPTIONS.md#specifyDebugCcl) must be false for CCL versions prior to 8.13.0.

 ## Quick Start Guide
 If you are new to CCL Unit testing and want to get started quickly, [look here][cclunit_quickstart].